aiida-vasp/aiida-vasp/docs/source/concepts/parsing.rst

 =======
 AiiDA-VASP provides flexible parsing of `VASP`_ output files to store data in the `AiiDA`_ database and repository.

-The quantities that can be parsed are now fully customisable.
+The quantities that can be parsed are now fully customizable.
 The user interface for configuring the parsing settings takes place in the ``settings['parser_settings']`` dictionary entry.
 The default ``parser_settings`` is presently:

 .. warning::
-   Notice however, that even though the parser and the `node composer` is configurable, the output check in `AiiDA`_ will complain that your newly added custom node is not detected in the ``spec`` definitions of for instance your ``VaspCalculation``.
-If you do add additional nodes outside the ones defined in the code already, please consider to also add it to the ``spec.output`` section in the ``VaspCalculation`` class and potentially also to workchains if need be.
+   Notice however, that even though the parser and the `node composer` is configurable, the output check in `AiiDA`_ will complain that your newly added custom node is not detected in the ``spec`` definitions of for instance your :py:class:`VaspCalculation<aiida_vasp.calcs.vasp.VaspCalculation>`.
+If you do add additional nodes outside the ones defined in the code already, please consider to also add it to the ``spec.output`` section in the :py:class:`VaspCalculation<aiida_vasp.calcs.vasp.VaspCalculation>` class and potentially also to workchains if need be.

 .. literalinclude:: ../../../aiida_vasp/parsers/vasp.py
    :start-after: ParserSettings